 Left pawed.
-Great white bears are not left-pawed.
+There is no evidence to support the notion that all great white bears are left-pawed.
 Scientists observing the animals haven't noticed a preference.
 In fact, polar bears seem to use their right and left paws equally.

 Hollow hair conducts UV light.
 A polar bear's hollow hairs do not conduct ultraviolet light to its black skin.
 This theory was tested—and disproved—by physicist Daniel Koon.

-Symbiosis with arctic fox.
-Polar bears do not share food with arctic fox in exchange for the fox's warning system.
-Zoologists discredit the notion.
-Arctic fox do travel behind polar bears and scavenge on scraps.
-In fact, foxes often annoy bears by nipping at their heels in an attempt to drive a bear off its prey.
+Mutalism with arctic fox.
+Polar bears do not share food with the arctic fox in exchange for the fox's warning system.
+Scientists discredit the notion.
+Arctic foxes do travel behind polar bears and scavenge on scraps, a relationship defined as commensal.
+In fact, arctic foxes often annoy polar bears by nipping at their heels in an attempt to drive a bear off its prey.
 Polar bears sometimes lunge at or slap a fox.
-During the spring season when both polar bears and arctic fox hunt ringed seal pups, they can be considered competitors.
+During the spring season when both polar bears and arctic foxes hunt ringed seal pups, they can be considered competitors.

 Bi-polar bears?
-Polar bears live only in Arctic areas that surround the North Pole—not in Antarctica, which surrounds the South Pole.
-School children often see illustrations of penguins and polar bears together, but this could never happen.
-In fact, the word arctic comes from the Greek word for bear, and Antarctic comes from the Greek meaning the "opposite of the Arctic" or "opposite of the (great) bear."
+Polar bears live only in Arctic areas in the northern hemisphere—not in Antarctica, which is in the southern hemisphere.
+People often see illustrations of penguins and polar bears together, but this could never happen in the wild.
+In fact, the word Arctic comes from the Greek word for bear, and Antarctic comes from the Greek meaning the "opposite of the Arctic" or "opposite of the (great) bear."